Tsihugwa/C-_Object_Oriented_Programming/Intermediate C# OOP/README.txt

 Software Development Methodology

-The software is being developed within an agile framework, specifically as two month-long sprints.
+The software is being developed within an agile framework

 Sprint 1 deliverables include the alpha design documentation and software prototype.